 - Rack awareness: to take a node's physical location into account while scheduling tasks and allocating storage.

 - fsck: a utility to diagnose health of the file system, to find missing files or blocks.

 - fetchdt: a utility to fetch DelegationToken and store it in a file on the local system.

 - Rebalancer: tool to balance the cluster when the data is unevenly distributed among DataNodes.

 - Upgrade and rollback: after a software upgrade, it is possible to rollback to HDFS' state before the upgrade in case of unexpected problems.

 - Secondary NameNode: performs periodic checkpoints of the namespace and helps keep the size of file containing log of HDFS modifications within certain limits at the NameNode.

-The following documents describe installation and set up of a Hadoop cluster :
+The following documents describe how to install and set up a Hadoop cluster:

 The rest of this document assumes the user is able to set up and run a HDFS with at least one DataNode.
 For the purpose of this document, both the NameNode and DataNode could be running on the same physical machine.

 NameNode and DataNode each run an internal web server in order to display basic information about the current status of the cluster.
 With the default configuration, the NameNode front page is at http://namenode-name:50070/.
 It lists the DataNodes in the cluster and basic statistics of the cluster.
 The web interface can also be used to browse the file system (using "Browse the file system" link on the NameNode front page).